Most water NGOs will show you pictures of pity poor kids

 "Many of us are well aware of these problems.
 Nevertheless, most of us carry on as before.

-1. The "standard" pump in use by water projects is definitely not strong enough;
+1. The "standard" pumps in use by most water projects are not strong enough

-2. Communities are on their own, there is no organized sustainable technical back-up;
+4. Communities are on their own, there is often no regional Back-Up Structure